simplay/bofrev/README.md

 # bofrev

-**bofrev** - Boring Friday Evening - is a typical Friday late-night ego-coding-session outcome.
+**bofrev** - Boring Friday Evening - originates from a Friday late-night coding session.

-The idea behind this project was and still _is_ to implement some kind of basic _Framework_ in order to implement 2D grid-based applications.
+The idea behind this project _is_ to implement a _Framework_ to implement 2D applications similar to old nintendo games and numerical simulations.

-Examples for such applications are old nintendo-like games, numerical simulations, and graphical editors.
+The framework should allow to easily implement a game without having to understand how the framework is implemented.
+Ultimatively, a simple game should be implementable by only defining how user input affects the game state and how the game state should be periodically updated (according to a given world clock).

 This project is licensed under the [MIT License](https://github.com/simplay/bofrev/blob/master/LICENSE).